 Improves Cognitive Function

-that agarwood incense improves learning and memory, so could be the perfect addition to some last-minute studying or for getting deep into computer work.
+that Agarwood incense improves focus and memory, so could be the perfect addition to some last-minute studying or for some hard, stressful work.

 Produces Intoxicating Scent

 There's a reason Agarwood is one of the most desired and expensive fragrances out there.
 Its musky, sweet, balsamic aroma is so inviting, you'll wish you had an endless supply.